dzzh/elfstats-env/README.md

 ## elfstats on other operating systems

-If you work with different operating system but still want to benefit from `elfstats` project, you can either install it using your default Python or create a virtual environment yourself.
+If you work with different operating system but still want to benefit from the `elfstats` project, you can either install it using your default Python or create a virtual environment yourself.
 You can find more information about this procedure in [readme](https://github.com/dzzh/elfstatsd/blob/master/README.md) for `elfstatsd`.

 ## License

-Eelfstatsd is available under the terms of MIT License.
+Eelfstats-env is available under the terms of MIT License.

 Copyright © 2013 [Źmicier Žaleźničenka][me] & Andriy Yakovlev.